bryancasler/Bryans-AWS-Setup-Guide-for-FoundryVTT/README.md

 ![Bryan's AWS Set Up Guide for FoundryVTT](https://raw.githubusercontent.com/bryancasler/Bryans-AWS-Setup-Guide-for-FoundryVTT/master/assets/Bryan's%20AWS%20Setup%20Guide%20for%20Foundry%20VTT%20-%20Title%20-%20On%20White.png)

 ## November, 2020 (GO HERE)
 This guide was never fully completed and there are also better guides out there now, yet this guide still gets regular traffic.
-I recommend looking at this guide by /u/auraofire and /u/lulu1993cooly [We are back with a big update to the beginner friendly AWS Foundry server deployment.
+I recommend looking at this guide by /u/auraofire and /u/lulu1993cooly.
+It is MUCH faster and foolproof.
+[We are back with a big update to the beginner friendly AWS Foundry server deployment.
 Even the most basic of computer users can now deploy a Foundry server complete with SSL, web server, and reverse proxy automatically configured in a matter of minutes.](https://www.reddit.com/r/FoundryVTT/comments/j3bpdb/we_are_back_with_a_big_update_to_the_beginner/)

 --